Election Watchers

 • Disclose or record any confidential information he or she may observe

-• Write down any ballot numbers or any other identifying information about the electors
+• Write down any ballot numbers or any other information about voters

-• Touch or handle the official signature cards, ballots, mail ballot envelopes, provisional ballot envelopes, voting or counting machines, or machine components
+• Touch or handle the signature cards, ballots, ballot envelopes, or voting and counting machines

-• Interfere with the orderly conduct of any election process, including issuance of ballots, receiving of ballots, and voting or counting of ballots
+• Disrupt any process, like the issuance of ballots, receiving of ballots, and voting or counting of ballots

-• Interact with election judges other than a designated watcher contact, except as permitted by the county clerk under Election Rule 8.13
+• Interact with election judges other than a designated watcher contact, unless allowed by the county clerk under Election Rule 8.13

-• Use a mobile phone or other electronic device to make or receive a call in any polling location or other place election activities are conducted
+• Use a device to make or receive a call in any polling center or other places with election work

-• Use any electronic device to take or record pictures, video, or audio in any polling location or other place election activities are conducted
+• Use any device to take or record pictures, video, or audio in any polling center or other places with election work

 • Disclose or record any confidential voter information as defined in section 24-72-204(8), C.R.S., that he or she may observed